 And, so, now he was on his way to Sailesh’ house, to deliver the news to his mother.

-Mrs. Ahuja looked petite and pale, but she welcomed Karan warmly.
+Mrs Ahuja looked petite and pale, but she welcomed Karan warmly.
 Karan already informed her about his arrival and she was waiting for him.
-This was not the first time they were meeting each other, but, definitely this rendezvous was unique as it was not accompanied by Sailesh.
-Karan was feeling flummoxed as where or which to start with.
+This was not the first time they were meeting each other, but, definitely, this rendezvous was unique as it was not accompanied by Sailesh.
+Karan was feeling flummoxed as for where or which to start with.
 She was looking so calm and patient.

 “You said his body was not found?”

 “That means he is still alive”, she smiled.”I know my son… he never gives up, he is sure to return.
 He must keep his promise ..I know.”

 There was an awkward firmness in her voice, her eyes blank and desolate, her breathing intensified as she uttered the words.

 Karan was dumbstruck.
 He had no idea how to give solace to this lady who voluntarily wanted to turn her face from the fact.